- What is a Wombat

 The pictures above show three different wombats with mange.
 The first shows one prior to treatment where the fissured skin is very obvious, the middle picture is of one still impacted but a few weeks into recovery and the third shows the development of mange on the sides and eyes.
 All three were successfully treated and made full recoveries.

 All were treated with Cydectin pour-on, a moxidectin based product originally developed for use on red cattle and deer.
 Cydectin was originally the only registered product, but now there are a number of other moxidectin based pour ons that will have the same effect, they are available on line, at produce stores and through Veterinarians in most areas.

 The wombats had the product applied using the “pole and scoop” method at doses well above those recommended for red deer and cattle.
 It has been found by wildlife carers who regularly treat and follow up free living wombats that better outcomes result for wombats in using moxidectin pour-on at between 10x and 20x the recommended dose for preventative treatment of mange in red deer and cattle.
 There are many explanations for why this may be the case and it is hoped that proper research will establish optimal treatment regimens in the near future.

-The three wombats were treated by the “pole and scoop” method, this involves using an expandable pole with a scoop attached to the end.
+The three wombats were treated by the “pole and scoop” method, this involves using an expandable pole or even an old broom handle with a scoop attached to the end.
 The Cydectin or similar pour on product is placed in the scoop and then poured slowly over the healthy part of the wombat’s skin on their backs/neck.